Auxilor/auxilor.github.io/docs/ecoarmor/how-to-make-a-custom-set.md

   - "&8&oRequires full set to be worn"
 ```

+The effects section is the core functionality of the armor set.
+You can configure effects, conditions, filters, mutators and triggers in this section to run whilst the set is active.

+Check out [Configuring an Effect](https://plugins.auxilor.io/effects/configuring-an-effect) to understand how to configure this section correctly.

+For more advanced users or setups, you can configure chains in this section to string together different effects under one trigger.
+Check out [Configuring an Effect Chain](https://plugins.auxilor.io/effects/configuring-a-chain) for more info.

 ### The Advancement Shard Section

 This is the config section for the Advancement Shard, which is used to upgrade the armor set to its advanced version.